mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 ## Introduction

-Android has changed a lot in recent years, notably after Kotlin language became first class citizen, so does the Realm SDK.
+Android has changed a lot in recent years notably after Kotlin language became first class citizen, so does the Realm SDK.
 Realm has recently moved it's much awaited Kotlin SDK to beta enabling to use Realm more fluently with Kotlin and opening doors of Kotlin Multiplatform to them.